openvinotoolkit/training_extensions/docs/source/tutorials/base/deploy.rst

 - model

   - ``model.xml`` and ``model.bin`` - model exported to the OpenVINO™ format
-  - ``config.json`` - file, containing post-processing info and meta information about labels in dataset
+  - ``config.json`` - file containing the post-processing info and meta information about labels in the dataset

 - python